tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

     The username and password for the persistent store service must be a superuser to use spatial persistent stores.
     Note that the default installation of Tethys Portal includes a superuser named "tethys_super", password: "pass".

-9. Assign the new **Persistent Store Service** to the Dam Inventory App:
+j.
+Assign the new **Persistent Store Service** to the Dam Inventory App:

     a.
 Go to Tethys Portal Home in a web browser (e.g. http://localhost:8000/apps/)
     b.
 Select **Site Admin** from the drop down next to your username.